-After the wheelchair has been set up, be sure the chair performs to your specified operational settings (see pages 33 - 37).
-If the chair does not perform to specifications, turn the wheelchair OFF immediately and reprogram operational specifications.
+After the wheelchair has been set up be sure the chair performs to your specified operational settings (see page 32).
+If the chair does not perform to specifications, turn the wheelchair OFF immediately and reprogram operational specifications using the QTRONIX Programming Pad.